LenderPanel.com

 LiveMore

-Caveats to be read in conjunction with the above LiveMore transfer of equity information :
+Information to consider in further to the above LiveMore transfer of equity Advice :

 Tax and Legal

-If your property is leasehold, the lease may require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, the lease may require that you have a license to do so from the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance